solosage1/anyprice-oracle/EIP.md

 ### Beacon Chain Root as Oracle (EIP-4788)

-An emerging piece of the interoperability puzzle is EIP-4788, which will expose the Ethereum beacon chain's state root (specifically, the previous beacon-block root, typically one epoch or ≈ 4–12 min old) inside the EVM consensys.io
+An emerging piece of the interoperability puzzle is EIP-4788, which will expose the Ethereum beacon chain's state root (specifically, the previous beacon-block root, typically one epoch or ≈ 6.4 min old) inside the EVM consensys.io
 .
-In essence,
-EIP-4788 is an enshrined oracle for Ethereum's consensus state consensys.io
+The contract implementing EIP-4788 stores approximately one day of historical roots in a ring buffer.
+In essence, EIP-4788 is an enshrined oracle for Ethereum's consensus state consensys.io
 , allowing smart contracts